 any cash gift held for three months or more

-The biggest question you need to ask yourself when buying property is, will you be able to afford your mortgage after paying your living costs?
+The biggest question you need to ask yourself when buying a house is; will you be able to afford your mortgage after paying your living costs?

 Lenders will do this when accessing your ability to access finance.
 If you apply for a home loan, banks will also assess your current living expenses and financial commitments.
-After any stream of income reaches your bank account, lenders assess your; savings, investments, expenses, debts (if any), and other financial commitments that support your living.
+After any stream of income reaches your bank account, lenders will look at your; savings, investments, expenses, debts (if any), and other financial commitments that support your living.

 You'll need to be able to show your lender that you have the ability to repay your mortgage.
-If you're entering the real estate market, your lender will need to determine if you have a clean track record in your comprehensive credit reporting.
+If you're entering the Australian property market, your lender will need to determine if you have a clean track record in your comprehensive credit reporting.
 Your credit rating will contain a history of companies that you've owed money to.
 If you've been 15 days late on paying a bill, this will get marked against your credit file.
-So, it's important to be aware of your current credit file status by reviewing it regularly via websites like mycredit.com.au.
-These sites will give you a free report on your current credit file status.
+So, it's important to be aware of your current credit file status by reviewing it regularly.

 For more information on these three strategies, check out this video by David Chehade: